MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 ## Connecting to MetaMask

-We've already added the import for React's `useState`.
+We'll import React's `useState`.
 In the next scenario, we will use it to store the state of the wallet as we will have a single property named `accounts` to represent the wallet accounts we have connected to.

 Update the `src/App.tsx` to: